jbon/Best-Practices-of-Open-Source-Mechanical-Hardware/Best Practices of Open Source Mechanical Hardware.md

     -   Who is involved in the project and how?

     -   Which skills are currently needed in your project?

+    -   How can they can contact your team?

 Finally, you may want to explain potential contributors *why* they should contribute, that is, what can motivate them spending time and